brewmecafe/Brew-Me/menu.md

 Estimated Prices:

-1. Tuna Sandwich : ₹₹80 to ₹₹100 -> Adjusted to local currency context and corrected price range.
+1. Tuna Sandwich : PHP 80 to PHP 100 -> Adjusted to local currency context and corrected price range.
-2. Egg Sandwich : ₹₹60 to ₹₹90 -> Adjusted similarly.
+2. Egg Sandwich : PHP 60 to PHP 90 -> Adjusted similarly.
 3. Grilled Cheese with Fries : This typically ranges higher due to the inclusion of fries; estimate around ₹₹140 to ₹₹170 -> Corrected price range considering local costs.
-4. Burger with Fries : Generally more expensive than sandwiches; estimate around ₹₹190 to ₹₹240 -> Adjusted price range reflecting typical burger prices.
+4. Burger with Fries : Generally more expensive than sandwiches; estimate around PHP 190 to PHP 240 -> Adjusted price range reflecting typical burger prices.

 Correcting the above text for clarity and consistency using Philippine Peso: